 It is important to approach this topic from a position of understanding.
 Recognizing your loved one could be hiding his or her symptoms is the first step to getting them the care they need.
 Here are a few common signs to be on the lookout for.

 - Covering up basic problems – Sometimes elderly people with memory loss or disease have difficulty driving or interacting with their family and friends.
 While they may not always have an excuse for their forgetfulness, their spouse may cover for them; they’ll step in and finish sentences, complete tasks, or just make excuses.

 - Refusing to participate in their favorite activities – If your loved one doesn’t want to play a game or participate in a beloved pastime, there could be an underlying problem.
 He or she may be having issues remembering how to take part in these activities that were once second nature, and learning new information could be even more difficult.

 - Keeping their issues a secret – Seniors will sometimes go to extreme lengths to cover up the fact that their memory is failing them to avoid having to deal with the problem, as they fear that they will lose all of their independence.

 - Blatantly denying their problems – If your loved one insists that they are okay when there is an obvious problem, they are most likely in denial.
 Excuses such as “I’m just tired” or “It’s just my age” are common cover-ups for a bigger problem.

 What matters the most is how your aging parent is functioning on a daily basis.
-If they are having problems with everyday living and responsibilities, then it is time to visit a doctor.
-Should they need further assistance, our memory care facilities are wonderful options to keep your loved ones safe and secure.
+If they are having problems with everyday living and responsibilities, strongly consider visiting a doctor.
+Often, Alzheimer’s or dementia is manageable at home by taking certain actions like staying active and working on memory recall exercises.
+Should your loved one require further assistance, our Tampa memory care facilities are wonderful options to keep your loved ones safe, secure, and in an environment designed to stimulate memory and help them flourish.
 Contact us today for more information.